The health, safety and wellbeing of our students, staff and the local community is our absolute priority

 We would like to reassure everyone we are committed to creating a safe and secure environment to protect all our communities.
 We continue to work with our community partners and public health bodies, the NHS and regional and national government to put Covid-19 safety measures, guidance and regulations in place across our campuses.

-A huge number of staff have been working hard over the summer to adapt our campuses and activities so that they are in line with government guidelines and we will continue to review local and national guidance and adjust our approach accordingly.
+A huge number of staff continue to work hard to adapt our campuses and activities so that they are in line with government guidelines and we will continue to review local and national guidance and adjust our approach accordingly.

 Campus health and safety